Introductory Notes for New Members

 SOMERTON & DISTRICT BOWLS CLUB

 Welcome to the Club.
 We hope these notes will help to explain a little about the Club and the game of Bowls and we wish you a happy time as a member.

 The Officers of the Club are detailed on your Fixture Card.
-They and a number of other members form the Executive Committee and all members of this Committee are elected at the Club’s Annual General Meeting held in October each year
+They and a number of other members form the Executive Committee, charged with running the Club and all members of this Committee are elected at the Club’s Annual General Meeting held in October each year

 The bowling season typically extends from mid-April until late September.
 The Club participates in various local leagues.
 Some matches are Lady or Men only, although the majority of matches are mixed.

 The Club runs a number of internal competitions for members run on a knock out basis as well as several all-day competitions organised throughout the season.
 These frequently include a lunch in the Clubhouse.
 On Friday afternoons at 2:00pm and Tuesday evenings at 5:45pm there are very friendly ‘roll ups’ and these provide the best opportunities for inexperienced players to learn the rudiments of the game.